-The knee is a vulnerable joint that bears a great deal of stress from everyday activities such as lifting and kneeling, and from high-impact activities such as jogging and aerobics.
+The knee is a vulnerable joint.
+It bears a lot of stress from everyday activities such as lifting and kneeling.
+It also bears stress from high-impact activities such as jogging and aerobics.

 The knee is formed by the following parts: